domstolene/da-otel-agent/README.md

 ```

 Notice that `otel.traces.sampler` must be set to `dynamic` in order for this sampler to be used.
+The configuration must explicitly set to `readOnly: false` in order to use the REST API to change the configuration.
+The default value is `true`.

 ## Local testing